tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 - Basic implementation of ```Maze::Maze()``` constructor
 - Implementation of ```-testmode``` for recursive backtracking algorithm

-**@tonythai12 - Tony Thai:**
+**@tonythai12 - Tony Thai - s4002970:**

 - Created test-cases/edgecases for testing
 - Full Implementation of reading maze from terminal
 - Creation of the ReadMazeFromTerminal function
 - Assisted @pdotkeenan in implementing the flattening of terrain, and restoring environment
 - Documentation for ReadMazeFromTerminal function
 - Documentation for GenerateRandomMaze function

-**@pdotkeenan - Keenan Phillips:**
+**@pdotkeenan - Keenan Phillips - s3602528:**

-- Main Menu and its navigation logic
+- Fully created Main Menu and its navigation logic
-- Created the RHWF and Extension 2 (BFS)
+- Created Right-Hand Wall Follower algorithm
+- Fully implemented Enhancement 2: Shortest path to exit
-- Created all functions for Agent class
+- Created all functions for ```Agent``` class
-- Implement maze-building algorithm
+- Fully implemented building maze in Minecraft
 - Validating all user input, re-prompting for input if incorrect
 - Implementing flattening of terrain, getting existing environment structure, and restoring environment
+- Implemented player placement (manual solve), including ```-testmode``` implementation
 - Storing all generated mazes (terminal and randomly generated) in a ```Maze*``` object
 - Creation of custom structs to assist with comparisons and visited tile tracking
-- Assisted @tonythai12 in full and robust implementation of reading maze from terminal
+- Assisted @tonythai12 in full and robust implementation of reading maze from terminal and fully implemented data structure for holding maze
 - Assisted @ravisidhu007 in creating robust ```Maze::Maze()``` constructor
 - Added documentation for all functions
 - Creation of all test cases

 See commit history for more information.
 It should be noted that @tonythai12 had trouble with VSCode and as a result was unable to push their share of the workload (as listed above).
 Other contributors have assumed @tonythai12's workload.
 VSCode would not allow @tonythai12 to commit for a period of time.
-Forced to delete the majority of their commits in order to solve VSCode issues.
-(This is evident and highlighted in the checkpoints through class).
+Forced to delete the majority of their commits in order to solve VSCode issues (this is evident and highlighted in the checkpoints through class).

 **Ruwan has recommended that this group be individually marked for this assignment.**